Essential Otley Run Infocopy-link-to-section

 How Long Does The Otley Run Take?copy-link-to-section

 As a general rule it can take all day.
-If you set off around 1-2pm, you are likely to make it to the Dry Dock at around 11pm.
+If you set off around 1-2pm, you are likely to make it to the Dry Dock around 11pm.

 How Many Pints on the Otley Run?copy-link-to-section

-If you are following the traditional Otley Run rules and finish the whole route, you will be drinking 15 pints.
-Some people like to switch this up and start introducing spirits and mixers into the equation.
-We recommend that you know your limits.
+If you are following the traditional Otley Run rules and finish the whole route, you will be drinking up to 17-pints… Some people like to switch this up and start introducing spirits and mixers into the equation.

 Do I Have to Dress Up For the Otley Run?copy-link-to-section

 You don’t have to dress up for the Otley Run.
 But if you are going to do it, you may as well do it properly!
-Take a look at our section on costumes for a few ideas.

 How Much Does the Otley Run Cost?copy-link-to-section